Chris-Mark-Wilson/sabotage81/README.md

         when we map over the array we just return the component at the index of the map... rather than creating a div at that point and giving it the coordinates and text held in state.. similar, but crucially different... now the entire component is held in state.. see what that does...

+        started new git branch - "component"
+        so far, so good, tnt boxes are back, but are now actual components called TnT.
+Each component has x,y,text, key props.
+        Collision detection now doesnt work.